-To query information from the device, the query registers are addressed, and data is returned.
-These are request for data registers, in that a request for certain data is made by writing to the specific register first, and then followed by reading back the requested data.
+To guery information from the device, the guery registers are addressed, and data is returned.
+These are request for data registers, in that a request for certain data is made by writing to the specific register first, followed by reading back the requested data.
 Some registers may require instruction data to specify the type of data to return, while others do not need any.
-For example, the GET_RF_PARAMETERS (0x20) returns sweep dwell time, rf1_frequency, rf2_frequency, etc; this depends on the request instruction byte.
+For example, the GET_RF_PARAMETERS (0x20) returns sweep dwell time, rf1 frequency, list start frequency, etc.; this depends on the request instruction byte.